 I use both the potato and unripened banana flour, but I tend to feel better with the banana flour.
-I have some patients who do better with the potato flour, however, so I always recommend trying it out.
+I have some patients who do better with the potato flour; However, I always recommend trying it out.

 Let’s talk about the benefits.
 Again, the goal is to feed the beneficial bacteria in our small intestine.
 Many patients that I work with need a lower carbohydrate diet off the bat to help address and correct blood-sugar imbalances.

-Typically, a lower-carbohydrate, higher-fat diet can be a great tool in helping to stabilize the blood sugar and helping to, essentially, take the stress off the adrenals/pancreas, stabilizing the up and down flows of blood sugar.
+Typically, a lower-carbohydrate, higher-fat diet can be a great tool in helping to stabilize the blood sugar.
+Also it helps in taking the stress off the adrenals/pancreas, thus stabilizing the up and down flows of blood sugar.

 Going to a lower-carbohydrate, high-fat, moderate-protein diet can be a great option for many people.
-When we do that, some of the research shows that on a low-carbohydrate diet, we can lose some of our beneficial bacteria, especially the Roseburia and E. rectale species.
+Some of the research shows that on a low-carbohydrate diet, we can lose some of our beneficial bacteria, especially the Roseburia and E. rectale species.
 And so it will be very beneficial for us to go on a low carbohydrate diet.

-Adding some of the resistant starches mentioned above can help feed the beneficial bacteria by producing butyrate—butyric acid—the same fat as butter essentially.
-This helps to keep our small intestine more acidic and prevent SIBO, or small intestinal bacterial overgrowth, from coming up from the colon into the small intestine.
+Adding some of the resistant starches mentioned above can help feed the beneficial bacteria by producing butyrate—butyric acid—the same fat as butter, essentially.
+This helps to keep our small intestine more acidic and prevent SIBO (Small Intestinal Bacterial Overgrowth) from coming up from the colon into the small intestine.